-Referring to the Discussion Points as you go, read the first half of the more detailed and longer version of the story of Icarus below.
+Referring to the Discussion Points as you go, read the first half of the longer version of the story of Icarus below.

-- Pause at the indicated places and think about the discussion points. - Stop at 'That's how we'll escape we'll fly!'
+- o Pause at the indicated places and think about the discussion points. - Stop at 'That's how we'll escape we'll fly!'